divyapriya3005/database-naming-guidelines/docs/index.md

 - Always use `created_at` and `updated_at` fields for timestamping
 - Foreign keys should be indexed
 - Avoid abbreviations unless well-known (e.g., `dob`, `ip_address`)
+- Store passwords securely using a hashing algorithm (e.g., bcrypt)
+- Icons and other binary assets should be stored in the file system or a CDN, not in the DB
+- Set proper encoding (`utf8mb4`) for all text-based fields

 ## ⚠️ Notes
 - MySQL has a 64-character limit on identifiers (database, table, column, etc.)